-One more thing you should have on your checklist when moving from NH to MA is that parking can also be pricey and finding spots on the street can be near-impossible.
+One more thing you should have on your moving checklist is that parking can also be pricey and finding spots on the street can be near-impossible.
 Hence, the best thing is to consider parking before signing a lease or making a down payment.

-If you are planning o renting a place, keep in mind that you will need to pay first month’s rent, last month’s rent and a security deposit up front.
+If you are planning on renting a place, keep in mind that you will need to pay the first month’s rent, last month’s rent, and a security deposit upfront.
 And if you are thinking about buying a house, you should know that popular styles include brownstones, capes, Victorians, and colonials.
 You should also have in mind that the average home price is almost two times higher than New Hampshire.

 Most noteworthy, you should know that over 250,000 college students live in Massachusetts.
 Hence, it’s wise to plan your moving date ahead.
 Because there will be huge competition for professional moving companies NH and MA.
 So better book your moving date as soon as possible.
 And once you have set a date, look into Street Occupancy Permits, so that you can unload your moving truck with ease.
 Additionally, don’t forget to change your address with the US Postal Service.